infomark-org/infomark-docs/docs/content/guides/overview.md

 [![Source](https://img.shields.io/badge/source-download-blue.svg)](https://github.com/cgtuebingen/infomark-ui)

 The frontend is written in [Elm](https://elm-lang.org/), a functional frontend language which compiles to JavaScript.
 The application is just a single page application (SPA) which uses fragments for routing.
-So the server only needs to distribute the static HTML page and the REST Api which is used to interact with the server.
+So the server only needs to distribute the static HTML page and the REST API which is used to interact with the server.
 The API is defined [here](https://infomark.org/swagger/) using [Swagger](https://swagger.io/).